Edixlk/Personal-Porfolio-Website/README.md

 - Footer resdesigned (with icons)

-- Other minor ui changers
+- Other minor ui changes

+## 7.17.25

+- Added new project to "projects" section
+- Removed "back to top" button on same page.